vladmandic/sd-extension-steps-animation/README.md

 Extension to create animation sequence from denoised intermediate steps
 Registers a script in **txt2img** and **img2img** tabs

-Creating animation adds overhead of saving each intermedia step, but otherwise it has minimum impact on overal performance as it does not require separate runs
+Creating animation has minimum impact on overal performance as it does not require separate runs
+except adding overhead of saving each intermediate step as image

+Supports **color** and **motion** interpolation to achieve animation of desired duration from any number of interim steps

 ![screenshot](steps-animation.jpg)